MS EPM Tools - Latest Official Version: MS Project Server 2013

 Project Server 2007, Project Server 2010 and Project Server 2013 versions are based on .NET architecture.

-MS Project Central: Released in 2001 and it was a companion product to Microsoft Project 2000/2002; MS Project Central was the first version of Microsoft EPM toll and it offers web based collaboration, so project team members can exchange and work with project information through a Web site.
+MS Project Central: Released in 2001 and it was a companion product to Microsoft Project 2000/2002; MS Project Central was the first version of Microsoft EPM tool and it was offering web based collaboration, so project team members can exchange and work with project information through a Web site.
 MS Project Central provides timesheet functionality, status reporting and shared resource pool.

 MS Project Central stores the information on SQL Server/Oracle databases.